Webb is Family

 - Free YMCA membership

-A students stops by for a quick chat with the Assistant Director of Student Services.
+A student stops by for a quick chat with Marissa Alperin, the Assistant Director of Admissions and Student Affairs.

 Faculty Advisers: Every freshman and sophomore is assigned a faculty adviser.
 Faculty Advisers are members of the faculty assist with course registration and meet with their advisees throughout the academic year to discuss the Webb experience and professional aspirations.